Privacy Techniques to Keep a Low Profile

 What follows now is a list of asset protection privacy techniques.
 They can help you to keep a low profile and keep your assets safe; not only for yourself and your immediate family but future generations.
 Many people use a combination the techniques to develop a secure asset protection privacy plan.

 With a New Mexico LLC you never have to file a list of managers.
 Who owns and manages the LLC is private.
 There is nothing in the public records disclosing ownership or management.
-Nobody can find out who owns it unless you tell them or are somehow forced to by court order.
+Nobody can find out who owns it unless you tell them or a court order forces your hand.

 Unlike Nevada, which, as of this writing, charges well over $500 for the initial and annual list of managers and business license fee (on top of the setup fee), the annual fee for New Mexico is zero.
 That’s right, nothing.
 The only typical annual cost is the registered agent for service of process.
 This is typically under a couple hundred bucks.
 So, you get substantial anonymity with very little maintenance.